silveredtheorem/vitalWatch/README.md

 ## Features

-- **One-Tap SOS:** A large, visually prominent SOS button on the home screen.
+- **One-Tap SOS**
-- **Automatic Fall Detection:** Uses the phone's accelerometer to detect a fall followed by an impact, triggering a 15-second countdown before sending a medical alert.
+- **Automatic Fall Detection** Uses the phone's accelerometer to detect a fall followed by an impact, triggering a 15-second countdown before sending a medical alert.
-- **Emergency Contacts:** Users can add and manage emergency contacts, who are automatically pinged when any SOS is triggered.
+- **Custom Emergency Contacts:** Users can add and manage emergency contacts, who are automatically pinged when any SOS is triggered.
-- **Live Location Tracking:** When an SOS is active, the app sends live location updates to a Firestore 'session' document.
+- **Live Location Tracking:** When an SOS is active, the app sends live location updates to a Firestore 'session' document for now.
+(Can be extended to actually send messages or calls)
 - **Interactive Map:** Displays the user's location and nearby authorities (Police, Fire, Medical) on a map after an SOS is sent.
 - **Dark Mode UI:** A sleek, modern user interface with a dark theme and professional animations.
 - **Local Emulator Support:** Fully configured to run with a local Firebase Emulator suite for easy development and testing.

 ## Getting Started

-This project is configured to run with a local Firebase development environment.
+This project prototype is configured to run with a local Firebase development environment.
 Follow these steps to get the app running on your own machine.

 ### 1. Prerequisites